Carrying water when backpacking is a real headache.

 - Why is it essential to drink clean water?

 - Available sources of water

 - How do you renew your supply of water?

 - How to carry your water when hiking

 Before you start

-The amount of water that should drink on a specific trail is difficult to estimate.
+The amount of water to drink on a specific trail is difficult to estimate.

-The average water consumption for an adult is considered to be about 2 liters for a “normal day” (0.5 liters contained in food and 1.5 liters drunk).
+The average water consumption for an adult is about 2 liters for a “normal day” (0.5 liters contained in food and 1.5 liters drunk).